-Where a disclosure of bullying is made, schools now have the duty to investigate and protect, even where the bullying originates outside the school.
+Where a disclosure of bullying is made, it is the school's duty to investigate and protect, even where the bullying originates outside the school.

 This can be a complex area, and these examples might help:

 A child is receiving taunts by text and on Facebook from an ex pupil who moved three months ago.
 This is not a school responsibility, though the school might contact the new school to broker a resolution.